 I’m here to tell you that it’s a lot easier than it seems!
-By following these 6 easy steps, you can organize any space and take any area from being an eyesore to being a source of relief and relaxation.
+I use these 6 easy steps to organize desks, play rooms, craft areas, garages…everything really.
+Its a simple formula implement and allows you to bring your vision to life.
+By following these 6 easy steps, you can organize any space and take any area from being chaos to a source of relief and relaxation.
 With a little bit of time and patience (and maybe still a glass of wine), you can organize any space in your home and get the clutter under control!

 Determine a Purpose for the Space

 No matter what area you are talking about, if you don’t assign it a purpose then its purpose will be to collect clutter.
 Basically without a specific focus, there will be chaos.

 So the first thing to do when organizing is to decide exactly what purpose you want an area to have.

 For example, if you are organizing a desk, are you going to be sitting at it typing and writing bills?
 Or will it simply be to hold pens, stationary, and binders?
 These are two very different purposes and require different organizational solutions.
 Or if you are organizing a closet, will its purpose be to store blankets, sheets, and bedding or mostly for clothing and shoes?